urbit/urbit.org-reloaded/content/operations.md

 Syntax: `;%circle`

-Set audience to a circle on your own ship
+Set audience to a circle on your own ship.

 #### Set Audience + Send Message